 Boltzmann machine (BM) is a stochastic recurrent neural network consisting of binary neurons [3].
-The network is fully connected and the state of each neuron x_i is either 0 or 1.
+The network is fully connected, and we use 0 or 1 as the state of each neuron x_i .
 The links between each pair of neurons are symmetric (meaning that the effect of one neuron on the state of the other one is symmetric for each pair) and it is assumed that there are no edges going from the neurons to themselves.